-PART III - CONSTRUCTION - This is continuation of the complete start to finish tutorial on how to create a beautiful rustic pallet cabinet from scratch, using free wood pallets.
+PART II - GATHER AND DISMANTLE PALETS - This is the continuation of the complete start to finish tutorial on how to create a beautiful rustic pallet cabinet from scratch, using free wood pallets.
 Follow along as we'll research, sketch, gather/dismantle pallets, cut, build, stain and finally install our one of a kind pallet cabinet.

 Watch Part I - Research and Development